|LOST HOSPITALS OF LONDON|

 41 Rayners Lane, South Harrow, Middlesex HA2 0HE

 Infectious diseases.
 Later, geriatric

 The Harrow Isolation Hospital, built and financed by the surrounding Urban District Councils in 1895, opened in 1896 for the "reception of cases of scarlet fever, diphtheria, enteric fever and Asiatic cholera".
+It had 10 beds.

 Visits to patients were strictly controlled.
 Only in special circumstances and sanctioned by the Medical Officer or Sanitary Inspector, could visitors enter the ward.
 Visits were only possible on two afternoons a week and could last no longer than 15 minutes.
-Patients who were well enough to be on a full diet received 4 oz of suet pudding three times a week.
+Patients who were well enough to be on a full diet received 4 ounces of suet pudding three times a week.

 In 1969 the Hospital became part of the Geriatric Unit at the newly built Northwick Park Hospital.
 Patients were first admitted to the 25-bed ward at Northwick Park Hospital for investigation and treatment.
 About half were then transferred to Harrow Hospital for continuation of treatment and rehabilitation, while those needing long-term care were transferred to Roxbourne Hospital.